Frequently asked questions

 What are the typical ages/skill levels at camp?

-Ages range from 5-14 and since FCA camps are open to everyone, each camp varies with regard to the level of play.
+Ages range from 5-12 and since FCA camps are open to everyone, each camp varies with regard to the level of play.
+FCA now offers a HS and College prep camp in partnership with Biola University.

 How are the kids grouped?
 What if my child is more advanced for his/her age?